VenalityXT/PowerShell-System-Baseline-Report/README.md

 ## **Summary**

 This project demonstrates how PowerShell can automate routine system reporting tasks by collecting host details, formatting output, and exporting results for documentation or auditing.
-By completing this workflow, I gained hands-on experience with PowerShell ISE, cmdlet usage, variable handling, text formatting, and file output creation—all essential skills for Windows system administration.
+By completing this workflow, I gained hands-on experience with PowerShell ISE, cmdlet usage, variable handling, text formatting, and file output creation; all essential skills for Windows system administration.